OctoPrint/OctoPrint/README.md

       snapshot: http://127.0.0.1:8080/?action=snapshot
       ffmpeg: /usr/bin/avconv

 Restart the OctoPrint server and reload its frontend.
-You should now see a Webcam tab with content.
+You should now see a "Webcam" tab with content.

 If everything works, add the startup commands to `/etc/rc.local`.

 Credits
 -------

-The OctoPrint started out as a fork of Cura (https://github.com/daid/Cura) for adding a web interface to its printing functionality and was originally named Printer WebUI.
-It still uses Cura's communication code for talking to the printer, but has been reorganized to only include those parts of Cura necessary for its targeted usecase.
+OctoPrint started out as a fork of Cura (https://github.com/daid/Cura) for adding a web interface to its printing functionality and was originally named Printer WebUI.
+It still uses Cura's communication code for talking to the printer, but has been reorganized to only include those parts of Cura necessary for its targeted use case.

 It also uses the following libraries and frameworks for backend and frontend: